Quansight-Labs/pytest-run-parallel/README.rst

 * ``warnings.catch_warnings``
 * Any test using `hypothesis <https://hypothesis.readthedocs.io/en/latest/>`_.

-Additionally, if a set of fixtures is known to be thread safe, tests that use them can be automatically marked as thread unsafe by declaring them under the `thread_unsafe_fixtures` option under pytest INI configuration file:
+Additionally, if a set of fixtures is known to be thread unsafe, tests that use them can be automatically marked as thread unsafe by declaring them under the `thread_unsafe_fixtures` option under pytest INI configuration file: